italoboy/Full-Weatherline-Widget/README.md

           units: "Imperial"

- 7. Line 35: HoursToShow : number > Number of predicted hours to show, Eg: 3 = a total of 4 hours in the widget (Default: 3 for the small widget and 11 for the medium one).
+ 7. Line 35: HoursToShow : number > Number of predicted hours to show, Eg: 3 = a total of 4 hours in the widget (Default: 3 for the small and 11 for the medium one but to be shown in the Large size only).

 const hoursToShow = 9